trilinos/trilinos.github.io/pages/community/european_trilinos_user_meetings/european_trilinos_user_group_meeting_2019.md

 - Overview of Trilinos capabilities for next-generation parallel computers.
 - Use of Kokkos for efficient on-node parallel problem construction.
 - Capabilities in KokkosKernels for parallel on-node mathematical kernels.
+- Tools for the discretization and solution of differential equations.
 - US solver efforts for Exascale platforms.

 ### Agenda (Select Arrow for Abstract)